astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 For testing, run
 > truffle test --show-events  --debug --network development

-In order to compile and test on the rinkeby network, replace `--network development` with `--network rinkeby` above.
+In order to compile, deploy and test on the rinkeby network, replace `--network development` with `--network rinkeby` above.

 ### Unit tests